Mutual of Omaha Bank: From insurance to online banking

 While Mutual of Omaha Bank got its start in Nebraska, it offers online bank accounts for U.S. customers outside of the Cornhusker state.
 Originally known as the Mutual Benefit Health and Accident Association, the Mutual of Omaha insurance company began serving customers in Nebraska in 1909.
 The insurance company's venerable history adds to the reputation of Mutual of Omaha Bank, a branch of the company that first opened its doors in 2007.

-Beginning with the acquisition of three community banks with 13 locations and more than $700 million in assets, Mutual of Omaha Bank today has community bank branches in 10 states, as well as online banking services for customers in all 50 states.
-By the end of 2012, Mutual of Omaha Bank had assets of nearly $6 billion and deposits of nearly $5 billion.
-The bank has grown through the acquisition of other community banks in recent years, as well as bringing in new customers through its online banking operation.
+Mutual of Omaha Bank today has community bank branches in several states and offers online banking services for customers in all 50 states.
+In its 2016 balance sheet, Mutual of Omaha Bank reported a deposit growth of more than $6.05 million that latest year.
+The bank has grown through the acquisition of other community banks, as well as bringing in new customers through its online banking operation.

 The Better Business Bureau gives Mutual of Omaha an A+ rating.

 Click here to open a Mutual of Omaha Deposit Account.

 Mutual of Omaha Bank checking, savings and money market accounts